 - 2 cups milk

 - 3 tablespoons crushed peppermint

-- Warm the milk on medium-high heat, whisk as it warms up so the rice flour doesn’t clump up.
+Warm the milk over medium-high heat, whisk as it warms up so the rice flour doesn’t clump up.
 If it starts to boil, lower the heat to medium-low and continue whisking.

-- Add 3 the crushed candy cane, continue whisking until all the candy cane has melted.
-After 10 minutes, turn off the heat, cover, and let it sit for 5 or 10 minutes.
+Add the crushed candy cane, continue whisking until all the candy cane has melted.
+After 10 minutes, turn off the heat, cover, and let it sit for 5 to 10 minutes.